How to get from Barcelona Airport to City Center & back – A Local’s Guide

 When is the Hola BCN Card worth it?

 The Hola BCN Card is worthwhile for those who use public transport a lot and want to get from A to B as quickly as possible.
-It is also suitable for anyone traveling with children or the elderly or physically restricted.
+It is also suitable for anyone traveling with children, the elderly, or physically restricted.

 Extra tip: Decide on a Barcelona Itinerary before buying your ticket.
 This way, you can calculate how many public transport trips you will need and can be sure the ticket you choose will be the best deal for you.